-List of 8(a) Documents
+List of Documents Required to Obtain 8a Certification

 We take calls all the time from people that are either looking to complete the application themselves or would like to begin putting the application together while they wait for a specific event to occur so that they can apply for 8(a).
 To aid people who have these objectives we have put together this list of required documents.
 I would also suggest after reviewing this list of documents that you also go over our explanation as to how the SBA utilizes these documents.
 If going it alone, we highly recommend you utilize our 8(a) Review Services as you will see from reviewing this page there are many working parts to the 8(a) application and once your package is submitted there is no taking it back.
 Additionally, the SBA retains a copy of any 8(a)-application denial letter, and this could hinder future application attempts.

 |Required Documents for an 8(a) Certification -|

 Principals include the following individuals: owner(s) of 10 percent or more of the firm officers and directors of the firm members of the firm partners key employees

 Tax Return for the Business:

 The firm's federal tax returns for the past three years.

 Personal Tax Returns:

 Personal federal tax returns for the past three years for individuals that own more than 10% of the firm.

 The firm's financial statements for the past three years (include the most recent financial statements which are within 90 days of the firms’ application date.
 Including Income Statement and Balance Sheet following Accepted Accounting Principles.